Rvouill/dice-game-10k/README.md

 # 🎲 Dice Game 10k

-A dice game inspired by the classic "10 000" (also known as Farkle, Zonk, Greed…), written in Python.
-It supports two modes: interactive play and simulation for testing strategies.
+A dice game inspired by the classic "10 000", written in Python.

 ## 📂 Project Structure